clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 We have tested the Fedora 23 cloud
 `image <https://download.fedoraproject.org/pub/fedora/linux/releases/23/Cloud/x86_64/Images/Fedora-Cloud-Base-23-20151030.x86_64.qcow2>`__,
-Clear Linux OS for Intel Architecture cloud `images <https://download.clearlinux.org/image/>`__, and an Ubuntu image.
+Clear Linux OS for Intel Architecture cloud `downloadable images`_, and an Ubuntu image.
 Each will be referenced very specifically by a UUID in our configuration files, so follow the instructions here exactly.
 Symlinks are used, so you as a human can easily see which image is which with a